GSA/digitalgov.gov/content/posts/2014-02-20-lights-camera-action-7-tips-to-run-a-successful-video-challenge.md

 ---
+url: /2014/02/20/lights-camera-action-7-tips-to-run-a-successful-video-challenge/
 date: 2014-02-20 10:10:13 -0400
-title: 'Lights, Camera, Action!
-7 Tips to Run a Successful Video Challenge'
+title: Lights, Camera, Action!
+7 Tips to Run a Successful Video Challenge
 summary: 'Not sure how to craft a video challenge that will result in the creative solutions your agency is looking for?
 Don&amp;#8217;t worry, we&amp;#8217;ve got you covered.
 Jason Crusan from NASA and Tammi Marcoullier from Challenge.gov&nbsp;joined a recent DigitalGov University webinar to&nbsp;share best practices and hurdles in running video competitions.
 We&amp;#8217;ve recapped their advice and key'
-authors: [ktrebon]
+authors:
+  - ktrebon
 categories:
   - Challenges
 tag: